CyrilleB79/winMag/README.md

 * Control+Alt+Space: Quickly see the entire desktop when using full screen view

 None of the Magnifier native commands can be modified.

+## Note

+* For computers equiped with an Intel graphic card, control+alt+arrow (left/right/up/down) are also shortcut to modify the orientation of the screen.
+These shortcut are enabled by default and conflict with Windows Magnifiers shortcuts to move the view.
+You will need to disable them to be able to use them for the Magnifier.
+They can be disabled in the Intel control panel or in the Intel menu present in the systray.

 ## Change log